thierrydrmv/thierrydrmv/README.md

   🚀 Focused on Data Engineering: Python, Snowflake, dbt, Airflow

-  📚 Enthusiast of reading, climbing, and music 🎧
+  📚 Passionate about reading, climbing, and music 🎧

   💬 Open to discussions about business, data, RPG, and Cthulhu